 On March 3, 2008, a horrific scene was discovered in the Binghampton neighborhood of Memphis, Tennessee.
 After receiving a phone call from a concerned relative, Memphis Police officers entered a home at 722 Lester Street to check on its occupants.
-What they found was shocking, even to seasoned officers.
-The bodies of six people, ranging in age from 2 to 33, were scattered throughout the house.
+What they found was shocking: The bodies of six people, ranging in age from 2 to 33, were scattered throughout the house.
 In addition, three other children were found seriously injured.

-As the community reeled from the shock of the discovery, rumors began running rampant regarding the possible motivation and perpetrator of such a crime.
-For several days, the general consensus was that the murders must have been gang-related.
-After all, who else would stoop to such brutality?
+As the community reeled from the violent discovery, rumors began running rampant regarding the possible motivation and perpetrator of such a crime.
+For several days, the general consensus was that the murders must have been gang-related due to the brutality of the killings.

 The investigation of the Lester Street murders was featured on the A&E show, The First 48.
-Dotson's confession was also aired during this episode.The murder was covered by the national media to an extent.
+Dotson's confession was also aired during this episode.The murder was also covered by the national media.

-Jessie Dotson was convicted of 6 counts of first-degree murder after his October 2010 trial in Memphis.
+Jessie Dotson was convicted of six counts of first-degree murder after his October 2010 trial in Memphis.
 He was sentenced to the death penalty.